oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 }
 ```

-Run `yarn start` again if you need to (you may not need to; if you left it running it should update automatically as you make changes).
+Run `yarn start` again if you need to (you may not need to; if you left it running, it should update automatically as you make changes).
 Make sure your resource server is running as well.

 Take a look at the updated app at `http://localhost:3000/`.